aperezdc/zsh-notes/README.md

 The plugin defines a Zle widgets:

-- `notes-edit`: Opens the file selector, and invokes the text editor on the selected file or creates a new one.
+- `notes-edit-widget`: Opens the file selector, and invokes the text editor on the selected file or creates a new one.

+the following functions:

+- `notes-home`: Prints the directory where Markdown file are stored.
+- `notes-list-files`: Prints a list of absolute paths to all the files contained in the directory returned by `notes-home`.
+- `notes-list`: Prints a list of names (sans the `.md` suffix) for all the files listed by `notes-list-files`, with the prefix directory returned by `notes-home` removed.
+- `notes-pick-fzf`: Opens a file selector, and prints the chosen item to standard output.

-and the following variables:
+and uses the following variables:

 - `ZSH_NOTES_HOME`: Path to the directory containing Markdown text files.
   If unset, `~/Notes` will be used as the default.